suzaku01/cheatshop/README.md

 Compatible with item cheat shop.
 Slash axe F is in the One-handed sword category, Tonfa is in dual wield and Magnet spike is in Great sword.

-Don't forget to drop `data` folder to same as exe path.
+Don't forget to drop `data` folder to the same path where exe created.